Guardians vs. Tigers Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 38 hits with five doubles, a triple, a home run and 22 walks.
-He has driven in 12 runs with seven stolen bases.
+- Steven Kwan has 39 hits with six doubles, a triple, a home run, 22 walks and 12 RBI.
+He's also stolen seven bases.

-- Kwan has picked up a hit in three games in a row.
-In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.
+- Kwan takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .263 with two doubles, a home run, two walks and an RBI.

 Kwan Recent Games